Jason Roy: 2019: Cricket World Cup

 In the semi-final against Australia, Roy scored 85 runs off 65 balls before being given out caught behind by umpire Dharmasena, off a ball which TV replays and UltraEdge suggested he had not hit.
 England had already lost their review, so the umpire's original decision had to stand.
 Roy protested against his dismissal and failed to leave the playing area in a timely manner and he was subsequently fined 30% of his match fee and given two demerit points for dissent.
+Despite this, Roy was widely praised for his assertive and fast-moving style of play, and was credited for unnerving Australia early on in the innings.
 On 14 July, Roy played in his maiden World Cup final against New Zealand.
 Roy scored 19 runs in England's pursuit of the 242 runs posted by the Black Caps.
 The match ended in a tie and went to a Super Over, where Roy was selected as England's third batsmen, although England did not end up losing a wicket.
 Roy ran out Martin Guptill who was attempting to come back for a second run, off of Jofra Archer's final delivery of the super over.
 New Zealand needed two runs to win the World Cup and would otherwise lose, hence the run out meant that England won their maiden World Cup.

 Roy was included in the ICC's CWC2019 Team of the Tournament as one of the opening batsmen alongside Rohit Sharma.
 They stated that "The England opener had a decisive impact on his team's result in a manner unlike anyone else in the tournament.
 Roy instilled a much-needed sense of energy in his team, after they lost back-to-back games to Sri Lanka and Australia, when Roy was sidelined due to hamstring injury.
 His impact was felt in England's must-win games, against India and New Zealand in the round-robin, and against Australia in the semi-final, as he stitched together three successive century stands with his opening partner Jonny Bairstow.
 Having scored 443 runs from seven innings at an impressive strike-rate of 115.36, Roy forms a formidable opening partnership with Rohit Sharma in this XI".